randy408/libspng/docs/build.md

 `SPNG_ENABLE_TARGET_CLONES` compiler option, it requires a recent version of GCC and glibc.
 For the Meson project this is always enabled if the target supports it.

+## miniz

+[miniz](https://github.com/richgel999/miniz) is a single source file replacement for zlib, linking against miniz allows libspng to be embedded into a project with just four files: `spng.c`, `miniz.c` and their headers.

+For building with miniz use the `SPNG_USE_MINIZ` compiler option, this handles some minor issues with the API.
+The Meson build option for this is `use_miniz`.
+Performance is mostly identical, slightly better in some cases compared to stock zlib.

 # Profile-guided optimization